 Who should read Prisoners of Geography?

-Anyone that has an interest in geography of politics will enjoy this book.
+Anyone that has an interest in geopolitics will enjoy this book.
 It’s a fascinating and illuminating read.

 Likewise, if you’re a history buff, Prisoners of Geography is worth reading.
 It helps to make sense of why countries have risen and fallen and which ones may prosper or suffer in the future.